 - Pun-Based Title: Absolutely everywhere.
 Caparezza is very fond of puns and wordplay, and almost every title of his songs reflect this.
 Case in point: his latest album, Il sogno eretico ("Heretic Dream"), a pun on "Erotic dream".

 - Reference Overdosed: He applies a metaphor to his lyrics and takes it Up to Eleven, for example the songs Abiura di me (about his will to improve as an artist) and La marchetta di Popolino (about narrow-minded people) are disguised as huge amounts of videogame and Walt Disney references.

-- Sampling: Caparezza seldom uses samples, but one notable exception is his early track "La fitta sassaiola dell'ingiuria", based on a few lyrics of a song by Italian folksinger Angelo Branduardi.
+- Sampling: Various examples.
+A notable one is his early track "La fitta sassaiola dell'ingiuria", based on a few lyrics of a song by Italian folksinger Angelo Branduardi.
 Funny thing is, the sampled lyrics at one point refer to the singer's hairdo - both Capa and Branduardi have, or used to have, a huge afro.

 - Self-Deprecation: He sometimes mocks his Mikimix persona in a few songs.
 Also, he says things such as he's not an artist, he comes from the gutter and so on.